RileyMcCuen/calculator/README.md

 Will contintue evaluating expressions until the keyword 'exit' is entered, in which case the calculator program exits Can use variables to save past calculations.

+example of session
 ```
+# start the calculator
 calculator

+# input
 1+2

+#output
 =3

 x=5
 =5
 x